smartdevicelink/sdl_overview_guides/docs/Policies/Policy Fields/index.md

 ### encryption_required

 This flag is used to specify whether the RPCs included in this functional group must be encrypted when assigned to an application.
-Can be overridden for a specific application by setting the same flag to `false` in its application policies entry (See [App Policies](../app-policies#security-fields)).
+This flag can be overridden for a specific application by setting the same flag to `false` in its application policies entry (See [App Policies](../app-policies#security-fields)).

 ### user_consent_prompt

-Only applies when Core is built with `EXTENDED_POLICY=EXTERNAL_PROPRIETARY`, using this field means that the user will need to provide consent before an application can gain permission to use this group.
+This field only applies when Core is built with `EXTENDED_POLICY=EXTERNAL_PROPRIETARY`, using this field means that the user will need to provide consent before an application can gain permission to use this group.
 The consent prompt given to the user will be retrieved from the `consumer_friendly_messages` entry tied to this value (ex. if the value is `AppPermissions`, the prompt will be retrieved from the `consumer_friendly_messages.messages.AppPermissions` field of the policy table).

 ### rpcs

 This section defines a list of RPCs which will be granted to each application that has access to this functional group.
 Within each entry are several fields to fine-tune permissions by HMI level or individual parameter:

 * `hmi_levels` - A list of HMI levels from which this RPC can be sent by an application if given permissions for this functional group.
 * `parameters` - A list of parameters which can be sent in this RPC by an application if given permissions for this functional group.
-Primarily used for the purpose of controlling vehicle data permissions.
+This field is primarily used for the purpose of controlling vehicle data permissions.
     * If an application sends a parameter that it does not have access to, it will be filtered out, and Core will process the message normally from there.
     * If omitted, all parameters will be allowed.